YannGarcia/repo/dev/g++/projects/embedded/converter/README.md

-#type converter library for embedded application
+#Type converter library for embedded application

 This is a basic lightweight type converter library to be used in embedded application running on hardware such as raspberry or BeagleBone.